HOCHSCHULE REUTLINGEN

 Analyse der Nutzung von KI für AENEAS (ANUKI)

 Monitoring and controlling software and system development projects involves a great deal of effort due to the complexity of the projects.
-Following a “perceived” project status in decision-making processes is inappropriate and, given the nature of software projects in the aerospace industry, grossly negligent.
-The systematic and risk-driven project management required for this must be based on objective and clear, measurable quality indicators, so-called metrics.
-Fact-based decision-making is only possible based on reliable figures.
+Following a ‘perceived’ project status in decision-making processes is inappropriate and, given the nature of software projects in the aerospace industry, grossly negligent.
+The systematic and risk-driven project management required for this must be based on objective and clearly measurable quality indicators, so-called metrics.
+Fact-based decision-making is only possible on the basis of reliable figures.

-Due to the size and complexity of space projects, which are usually carried out in international cooperation, selecting, recording and interpreting the metrics relevant to a project is not easy.
-Among other things, metrics must be clear, objective, appropriate and meaningful.
-This is where difficulties can arise in both internal and cross-project coordination, for example between the client and contractor.
+Due to the size and complexity of space projects, which are usually carried out in international cooperation, the selection, recording and interpretation of the metrics relevant to a project is not easy, as they must be clear, objective, appropriate and meaningful, among other things.
+Even here, difficulties can arise in both internal and cross-project coordination, for example between the client and contractor.
 Are the same metrics used by all parties?
-Is the data collection comparable - and therefore also the data evaluation?
-Are the metrics used understood and interpreted in the same way by all parties involved?
-These questions are essential and must be answered clearly to enable transparent and fact-based project management.
-A standardized metrics catalog used by all project parties lays the foundation for this.
-The AENEAS project (contractor visibility and knowledge gain for sustainable development through automated software metrics collection) has already laid the essential foundations for this.
+Is the data collection comparable - and therefore also the data analysis?
+Are all the metrics used understood and interpreted in the same way by the parties involved?

 Term